Sunday, March 7, 2010

 Preheat oven to 350 degrees.
 In a large bowl, stir together both of corn, corn muffin mix, egg, sour cream, and melted butter.

 Pour into a greased 9 by 13-inch casserole dish.
 Bake for 45 minutes, or until golden brown.
-Remove from oven and top with cheese.
+Remove from oven and top with cheese is using.

 Return to oven for 5 to 10 minutes, or until cheese is melted.
 Let stand for at least 5 minutes and then serve warm.

-Cook's Notes: You can also separate the cheese and add half to the batter and the remaining half on top.
+Cook's Notes: You can also separate the cheese and add half to the batter and the remaining half on top or add all of the cheese into the batter.
+It's your preference.

 Mmmmmmmmm, looks yummy and I can't wait to try it!